 - How to avoid it: This could be avoided by proper planning.
 Plan the scope, then estimate the cost, and time it would require.
 Then accordingly, allocate the budget to all the departments.
 Planning everything ahead ensures that you have a better understanding of all the resources and equipment you will need.

 How about looking for a tool to avoid Budget Overruns?

 The points made above all demonstrate different aspects that lead to budget overruns.
-There exist many tools/apps that can help in many of these and should be considered.
+Project management software is essential to keeping a project running on time and on budget.
 Here are a few below that might set your projects on a successful path.

 Wrike is a product roadmap software trusted by 20,000+ companies worldwide.
 Streamline your product lifecycle management using product launch templates, Kanban boards, Gantt charts, time tracking, custom request forms with auto-assignment, performance reports, and shared workflows all in one place.
 Accelerate your product delivery with Wrike’s 400+ integrations and visual proofing.
 Customize your workflows to see progress at every step.
 Increase your on-time product launch delivery with Wrike.